 I am leaving the Navy with a sense of humility, appreciation, and respect for the strength and resilience of the human condition.
 I have seen people overcome even the most challenging of situations, and I firmly believe that every individual has the strength and ability to find peace in spite of the challenges they face.
 I also understand and appreciate the vulnerability often associated with asking for help.
 I greatly enjoy working with my clients, helping them to rediscover their strengths and find contentment in their lives.
 I consider it an honor to be part of such an important journey.

-I am currently licensed in New Hampshire and Maine, and I am a professional member of the Mental Health Professional Group of the American Society for Reproductive Medicine, RESOLVE New England, and the American Psychological Association’s Division 19: Society for Military Psychology.
+I am currently licensed in Maine, and I am a professional member of RESOLVE New England, the Society for Police and Criminal Psychology, and a member of Maine's Disaster Behavioral Health Response Team (DBHRT).
 I am also credentialed through the National Register of Health Service Psychologists.